-There are three main tools which we use to build the bridge between trees and Ahlfors-regular spaces.
-The first is Christ's dyadic decomposition of a homogeneous metric space \cite{Christ} (the easy part of it).
-We refine it, in the more specialized Ahlfors-regular case, to make room for the singular measures which are necessary in potential theory.
-Christ's construction can be thought of as a \it graph \rm $G$ representing the geometry of $X$ at different scales.
-In particular, we identify $X$ with the bi-Lipschitz image of the graph's boundary, a result which might have independent interest.
-The tree $T$ used by Christ in his study of singular integrals is a \it spanning tree \rm for the graph $G$.
-The second tool (useful when $X$ is not homeomorphic to a subset of the real line) is a technical lemma showing that measures can be moved back and forth from the metric space $X$ to the boundary of its associated tree.
-We must define the (non-canonical) pullback of a measure, which poses a nontrivial measurability problem.
-The third tool (useful to deal with the nonlinear case) is a deep inequality by Muckenhoupt and Wheeden \cite{MW} (later independently proved by Wolff \cite{HW} with a wholly different, almost combinatorial argument).
-The Muckenhoupt-Wheeden-Wolff inequality, in fact, moves potentials from the space $X$ to the graph $G$, where it is easy to see that the ``vertical edges'' (those which define the tree structure) carry all the relevant quantitative information.
-The inequality of Muckenhoupt, Wheeden and Wolff extends the well known equivalence, for subsets of the real line, of logarithmic capacity (in the plane) and $1/2$-Bessel capacity (on the real line).
+The second tool, which is nedded if $X$ is not homeomorphic to a subset of the real line, is a technical lemma showing that measures can be moved back and forth from the metric space $X$ to the boundary of its associated tree.
+We must define the (non-canonical) pullback of a measure and this poses a nontrivial measurability problem.
+The third tool, useful to deal with the nonlinear case, is a deep inequality by Muckenhoupt and Wheeden \cite{MW}, later independently proved by Wolff \cite{HW} with a wholly different, almost combinatorial argument.
+The Muckenhoupt-Wheeden-Wolff inequality, in fact, moves potentials from the space $X$ to the graph $G$, where it is easy to see that the ``vertical edges'', those which define the tree structure, carry all the relevant quantitative information.
+The inequality of Muckenhoupt, Wheeden and Wolff extends the well known equivalence, for subsets of the real line, of planar logarithmic capacity and one-dimensional $1/2$-Bessel capacity.
 In the general case, this equivalence can be stated in terms of Wolff potentials.

 In order to better focus on the main ideas, in this article we only consider the case of \it bounded, \rm complete Ahlfors-regular spaces.
 The theory could be extended to the unbounded case by choosing Bessel-type potentials with exponential decay at infinity, in order to control the tail estimates.
 A good source for this kind of extension is \cite{KV}.